Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Tunneling action

 \section{Tunneling action}

-In this section, we summarize previous results from Ref.~\cite{Levi:2022bzt} in which the bounce action for a polynomial potential was analyzed.
-Neglecting the tunneling rate in vacuum, which is negligible for the regions of parameter space we are interested in, namely those with $g'\lesssim 1$~\cite{Levi:2022bzt}, the probability to transition per unit volume in the early Universe, from a metastable minimum $\varphi_+$ to a deeper one $\varphi_0$ with $V_{\mathrm{eff}}(\varphi_+)>V_{\mathrm{eff}}(\varphi_0)$, is given by
+In this section, we summarize previous semi-analytical results from Ref.~\cite{Levi:2022bzt} in which the bounce action for a polynomial potential was analyzed.
+Neglecting the tunneling rate in vacuum, which is negligible for the regions of parameter space we are interested in, namely those with $g'\lesssim 1$~\cite{Levi:2022bzt}, the probability to transition per unit volume in the early Universe, from a metastable minimum $\varphi_+$ to a deeper one $\varphi_0$ with $V_{\mathrm{eff}}(\varphi_+)>V_{\mathrm{eff}}(\varphi_0)$, is given by~\cite{Gould:2021ccf,Hirvonen:2024rfg}~\footnote{See Ref.~\cite{Kierkla:2025qyz} for a state-of-the-art analysis of the nucleation rate including the explicit computation of the fluctuation determinant and its impact on the subsequent GW predictions.}

 In order to find the bounce action $S_3(T)$, we need to solve the equations of motion for the scalar~\cite{Coleman:1977py,Linde:1980tt}\footnote{An equivalent formalism can be used in order to describe the tunneling process and which can be reduced to a minimization procedure instead of solving an ODE~\cite{Espinosa:2018hue,Espinosa:2018szu}, being numerically more stable.}